 In the same year, west of the Blue Ridge, Philip Fithian describes backwoods troops at Winchester, Va.
 "All in a Hunting-Shirt Uniform & Bucks Tale in their Hats [to represent that they are hardy resolute, & invincible Natives of the Woods of America]—Indeed," he said, "they make a grand Figure."
 The irony of hunting shirts was that, although these warriors were copying Indians who may have been copying Europeans, they created a stir among people in eastern society who believed these white men were as alien to European culture as the Indians themselves.
 Even Governor Dunmore, who knew them, declared in 1774 to the secretary of state for the colonies that "back-woods-men [were] Hunters like the Indians and equally ungovernable."

-The use of Indian dress for campaining in the wilderness got a boost from George Washington in the French War, at a time when all provincial forces were expected by the British to wear the uniform of colonial militia.
+The use of Indian dress for campaining in the wilderness got a boost from George Washington in the French War, when the British expected all provincial forces to wear the uniform of colonial militia.
 As early as October of 1757 Washington realized if the British couldn't recruit southern Indians to fight for them, they would have to make do with the next best thing.
 The "men most proper" he said should be "huntsmen, who have been used to arms from their childhood, and in a particular manner acquainted with the country from which many have been drove."

 In May of 1758 Washington touted "Indian dress" for the 1st Virginia Regiment preparing for General John Forbes' campaign against Fort Duquesne, and wrote to Philadelphia for "as much green half-thick's as will make Indian-leggings for 1,000 men."
 "If green cannot be had," he wrote to quartermaster David Franks, "get white; if there is not enough of that, then get any other colour."
 His official excuse was that his men were "very bare of Cloathes (Regimentals, I mean)."
 In reality he wanted to turn his troops into light infantry better able to cope with wilderness warfare.
 "Were I left to pursue my own inclinations," he wrote, "I wou'd not only order the Men to adopt the Indian dress, but cause the Officers to do it also, and be the first to set the example myself, leaving my Regimentals at this place and proceeding as light as any Indian in Woods."